 GLESEC's MSS-VM(E/I) service is used to conduct two weekly testing to external and/or internal systems (depending on the options of the contracted service).
 Of the two tests performed weekly, one is to test for discovery of assets on the network and the other to test for vulnerabilities.
-The external testing is performed from GLESEC' cloud platform and the internal is conducted with the GLESEC Multisecurity Appliance (GMSA).
+The external testing is performed from GLESEC' cloud platform and the internal is conducted with the GLESEC Multi-security Appliance (GMSA).
 Progress can be determined by weekly testing.

-Overall the vulnerabilities for Institute of Electrical and Electronics Engineers this period has been of 20 critical ,12 high ,42 medium and 6 low risk and we found 9 critical vulnerabilities on host 208.99.166.235 related to PHP.
+Overall the vulnerabilities for Institute of Electrical and Electronics Engineers this period has been of 18 critical, 22 high and 28 medium risk and we found 14 critical vulnerabilities on host 208.99.166.235 related to PHP, as was reported last month.